-Under typical conditions, the MCU may read the primary Flash memory or the secondary Flash memory using Read operations just as it would a ROM or RAM device.
-Alternately, the MCU may use Read operations to obtain status information about a Program or Erase cycle that is currently in progress.
+Under typical conditions, the MCU may read the primary Flash memory or the secondary Flash memory using READ operations just as it would a ROM or RAM device.
+Alternately, the MCU may use READ operations to obtain status information about a Program or Erase cycle that is currently in progress.
 Lastly, the MCU may use instructions to read special data from these memory blocks.
-The following sections describe these Read functions.
+The following sections describe these READ functions.

+Read Memory Contents

-Read Memory Contents.
-Primary Flash memory and secondary Flash memory are placed in the Read mode after Power-up, chip reset, or a Reset Flash instruction (see Table 7).
-The MCU can read the memory contents of the primary Flash memory or the secondary Flash memory by using Read operations any time the Read operation is not part of an instruction.
+Primary Flash memory and secondary Flash memory are placed in the READ Mode after Power-up, chip reset, or a Reset Flash instruction (see Table 9., page 21).
+The MCU can read the memory contents of the primary Flash memory or the secondary Flash memory by using READ operations any time the READ operation is not part of an instruction.

-Read Primary Flash Identifier.
-The primary Flash memory identifier is read with an instruction composed of 4 operations: 3 specific Write operations and a Read operation (see Table 7).
-During the Read operation, address bits A6, A1, and A0 must be 0,0,1, respectively, and the appropriate Sector Select (FS0-FS7) must be High.
-The identifier for the device is E7h.
+Read Primary Flash Identifier

+The primary Flash memory identifier is read with an instruction composed of 4 operations: 3 specific WRITE operations and a READ operation (see Table 9., page 21).
+During the READ operation, address bits A6, A1, and A0 must be '0,0,1,' respectively, and the appropriate Sector Select (FS0-FS7) must be High.
+The identifier for the PSD813F2/3/4/5 is E4h, and for the PSD83xF2 or PSD85xF2 it is E7h.

-Read Memory Sector Protection Status.
-The primary Flash memory Sector Protection Status is read with an instruction composed of 4 operations: 3 specific Write operations and a Read operation (see Table 7).
-During the Read operation, address bits A6, A1, and A0 must be 0,1,0, respectively, while Sector Select (FS0-FS7 or CSBOOT0-CSBOOT3) designates the Flash memory sector whose protection has to be verified.
-The Read operation produces 01h if the Flash memory sector is protected, or 00h if the sector is not protected.
+Read Memory Sector Protection Status

+The primary Flash memory Sector Protection Status is read with an instruction composed of 4 operations: 3 specific WRITE operations and a READ operation (see Table 9., page 21).
+During the READ operation, address Bits A6, A1, and A0 must be '0,1,0,' respectively, while Sector Select (FS0-FS7 or CSBOOT0-CSBOOT3) designates the Flash memory sector whose protection has to be verified.
+The READ operation produces 01h if the Flash memory sector is protected, or 00h if the sector is not protected.

 The sector protection status for all NVM blocks (primary Flash memory or secondary Flash memory) can also be read by the MCU accessing the Flash Protection registers in PSD I/O space.
-See the section entitled "Flash Memory Sector Protect", on page 22, for register definitions.
+See the section entitled Flash Memory Sector Protect, page 28 for register definitions.

-Reading the Erase/Program Status Bits.
+Reading the Erase/Program Status Bits

 The PSD provides several status bits to be used by the MCU to confirm the completion of an Erase or Program cycle of Flash memory.
-These status bits minimize the time that the MCU spends performing these tasks and are defined in Table 8.
+These status bits minimize the time that the MCU spends performing these tasks and are defined in Table 10.
 The status bits can be read as many times as needed.
-For Flash memory, the MCU can perform a Read operation to obtain these status bits while an Erase or Program instruction is being executed by the embedded algorithm.
-See the section entitled
+For Flash memory, the MCU can perform a READ operation to obtain these status bits while an Erase or Program instruction is being executed by the embedded algorithm.
+See the section entitled PROGRAMMING FLASH MEMORY, page 25 for details.